PulasthiAbey/refactored-invention/README.md

 # Tiny App
 This is a tiny app that created from React Native application in the sense of having some common sense in the matters of creating.
 * This is a small game to find out a random name of giving values.
-* Clone the repository and get the source code and make any changes you like.
+* Clone the <git clone <link>> repository and get the source code and make any changes you like.
 * Feel free to folk this and make changes to the application.